cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 - It's not clear whether the documentation is up-to-date as there are no dates on docs or release notes published.The only document on the site with dates is the [Specification file](https://theupdateframework.github.io/specification/latest/)

 #### Content maintainability & site mechanics
 - The documentation is not searchable.
 You have to go through the site to find what you are looking for.
+The only source of naviagation is the menu bar.

 - The Docs are managed through  docs-as-code site Hugo and content written in markdown.
 However,it appears the updates are made manually.